International students may attend SCC to:

 Submit to SCC International Student Center with coverage date.
 JCB Insurance Solutions

 - Tuberculosis Test

 Can be taken at SCC Health Services.
 Pay $5 at the SCC Business Office and bring the receipt to SCC Health Services.

 Once all required documents have been received and reviewed, ISC will contact you with a final decision.
 If admitted you will receive:

 You can now pay your I-901 Fee and make an appointment at your US Embassy for your F-1 Visa application interview.

 Important Information for Applicants

 - Look up our degree majors so that you have the correct information to include on your ISC application.
 Note: All students must declare a major; you cannot use “Undecided”.

-- The ISC accepts US transferring F-1 VISA students that are in Good Status only under their current school’s SEVIS I-20,
+- The ISC accepts US transferring F-1 VISA students that are in Good Status only under their current school’s SEVIS I-20.

 - B-1/B-2 Visa: Visitors arriving in the U.S. after April 12, 2002 have some restrictions to become a valid F-1 status within the U.S. Please check the following USCIS website or before traveling to the US, contact American Consulate “with the intent to study as a prospective student” before entering the U.S. We highly recommend contacting a U.S. Immigration Lawyer.
 Please contact the ISC and schedule an appointment to discuss possible options.

 - SCC – ISC does not provide legal advice on obtaining or changing your F-1 VISA status, please check with appropriate legal/government agencies.